Iancheung228/Iancheung228.github.io/_posts/2025-04-02-causal_inf_notes.md

 ---
 layout: post
-title: Why Power Matters in A/B Testing- A Dive into Statistical Significance
+title: Why Power Matters in AB Testing- A Dive into Statistical Significance
 date: 2025-04-02
 ---